 Coffee or Not?

-Though a frappe has been traditionally made with coffee, you can make other flavorful frappe drinks with teas, juices or hot chocolate; the possibilities are endless.
+Though a frappé has been traditionally made with coffee, you can make other flavorful frappé drinks with teas, juices or hot chocolate; the possibilities are endless.
 There are many different variations of this popular blended icy drink that was first inspired in Europe, decades ago.
-The word Frappe comes from the French word Frapper - which means to slap, knock or beat.
+The word frappé comes from the French verb frapper which means to slap, knock, or beat.